-Malay language is the official language of the university.
-However English is used widely in the teaching and learning process.
+Malay is the official language of the university.
+However English is used widely in the teaching and learning process at UniMAP.
 This is to help students in their career.
-For courses taught in English, examination conducted will be in the same language.
+For courses that are taught in English, the examination will be conducted in the same language.